 From our experience we have seen a lot of lost dogs who may never be found because an owner or a volunteer group who is helping an owner puts “all of their eggs in one basket” and doesn’t consider the other pieces of the puzzle.

 Here are a few tips:

-1. Enter your dog’s information in a free national lost dog database like Helping Lost Pets or Pet FBI, even if you are working with a volunteer group that has their own local database or Facebook group.
+1. Enter your dog’s information in a free national lost dog database like Pet FBI, even if you are working with a volunteer group that has their own local database or Facebook group.
 If your dog is transported or travels a long distance, you need to know that your dog’s information can be searched nationally and for an indefinite period of time.
 Facebook listings quickly slip down a page and are forgotten.